assemblymade/meta/app/views/guides_groups/project-management.md

 # Valuing Bounties

 Bounties come with prices denominated in App Coins for the product they inhabit.
-Determining the value of bounties is one of the most important parts of <a href="">Product Management</a> on Assembly.
+Determining the value of bounties is one of the most important parts of product management on Assembly.

 Assembly aims to provide product owners tools, and rights, for managing their product.
 One of these rights is the ability to vote on a bounty price.